-Introduced to watercolor at the age of five, I've been privately commissioned for most of my work over the past thirty years, have been featured in solo and group shows in Los Angeles, Sarasota, FL, Charleston and Edisto Island, SC, Petersburg and Culpeper, VA, and Nashville, TN.
+Introduced to watercolor at the age of five, I've been privately commissioned for most of my work over the past thirty-five years, have been featured in solo and group shows in Los Angeles, Sarasota, FL, Charleston and Edisto Island, SC, Petersburg and Culpeper, VA, Nashville, TN, Asheville and Raleigh, NC.
 My paintings are in private collections throughout the US and Europe.

-I've taught my signature workshop and courses in Basic Drawing and Watercolor (now available online as full-course method) throughout New England, California, Florida, South Carolina and Tennessee.
+I've taught my signature workshop and courses in Basic Drawing and Watercolor throughout New England, California, Florida, South Carolina and Tennessee.

-Community service work includes creating and spearheading The Spirit of the Gulf Challenge, an artists response to the Deepwater Horizon oil disaster, founding and directing the national community drawing initiative, Drawing America, producing Big Draws in Nashville, TN, and providing support for same in other cities (including Asheville, NC, Atlanta, GA, Chicago, IL, Merion, PA, and Monterey, CA) and acting as juror in the Drawing and Printmaking categories for the Scholastic Art Competition.
+Community service work includes creating and spearheading The Spirit of the Gulf Challenge, an artists response to the Deepwater Horizon oil disaster, founding and directing the national community drawing initiative, Drawing America, producing Big Draws in Nashville, TN, and other cities (including Asheville, NC, Atlanta, GA, Chicago, IL, Merion, PA, and Monterey, CA) and acting as juror in the Drawing and Printmaking categories for the Scholastic Art Competition.

-Additional creative work includes design partnership in a museum exhibit firm, production of my original play with music at the Asolo Repertory Theater, and a visual history of Sarasota, Florida through its residential architecture for the city’s centennial, plus contributions to various world and experimental music projects.
+Additional creative work includes design partnership in a museum exhibit firm, writing and producing my original play with music at the Asolo Repertory Theater, and a visual history of Sarasota, Florida through its residential architecture for the city’s centennial, plus contributions to various world and experimental music projects.